david-mohlis/crossfunkyfitness/README.md

 * David Mohlis - [david-mohlis](https://github.com/david-mohlis)

 ## License
 This project is licensed under the MIT License.
-See [LICENSE.mn](https://github.com/david-mohlis/crossfunkyfitness/blob/master/LICENSE.md)
+See [LICENSE.md](https://github.com/david-mohlis/crossfunkyfitness/blob/master/LICENSE) for more details.